mynah22/Homelab-Guides/firstConfig.md

     - Self hosted Ebook library

 Additionally, I had set up a very old desktop as a NAS.
 This is really not neccessary - the server I had was equipped with 8 SATA slots and harware RAID.
-I indlude this information for documentation.
+I indlude this information mostly for my reference.

 NAS details:
 - OS: FreeNAS
 - Filesystem: ZFS (Software RAID 1)